Newark Park - The Cotswolds

 Newark Park is a stunning Tudor house, set in beautiful grounds and gardens.
 The building was originally a Hunting Lodge that was built in order to enjoy the breathtaking views over the Cotswolds, which is now a World Heritage site due to its beauty.
 Any visitor to this place will feel enchanted by its fascinating past, and the creative and decorative interior.
 The scenic 22-mile drive from Bath is very picturesque, and plentiful parking and helpful guides make it very easy to get straight into the house and grounds.

 Newark is managed and cared for by The National Trust, which is an organisation seeking to protect and preserve the past and traditions of the United Kingdom.
 The trust are careful custodians of their properties and do a huge amount to repair and restore properties and places.
 As such, every location has an entry fee, but I always feel that this is money very well spent.
 For those wishing to visit several historical National Trust places, it is certainly worth considering becoming members of the NT.
 This gives free access to any National Trust property and free parking for all of these places.
-Click on the link for further information.
+Click on the link

 The house at Newark is completely open for visitors to explore and discover for themselves and the volunteers who look after guests are both knowledgeable and friendly.
 Despite the age and value of this 500-year-old property, people are encouraged to enjoy the space by walking around inside.
 There is even a tea room in a wooden cabin outside and a huge dining room table available to enjoy treats at.
 There are all manner of treasures and fascinating artefacts to enjoy at Newark, but by far the best aspect for me is the view from any one of the many windows.
 It is phenomenal, and every pane of glass frames a scene that is as lovely as an oil painting.